 III.
 DEFINITIONS

-A. “Academic standard” means: (1) a statewide adopted expectation for student learning in the content areas of language arts, mathematics, science, social studies, physical education, or the arts, or (2) a locally adopted expectation for student learning in health, career, and technical education, or world languages.
+A. “Required standard” means a statewide adopted expectation for student learning in the content areas of language arts, mathematics, science, social studies, physical education, health, and or the arts, or a locally adopted expectation for student learning in health, career, and technical education, or world languages.
+Locally developed academic standards in health apply until statewide rules, implementing statewide health standards under Minnesota Statutes, section 120B.021, subdivision 3, are required to be implemented in the classroom.

 B. “Credit” means a student's successful completion of an academic year of study or a student's mastery of the applicable subject matter, as determined by the school district.